CaoHoaiTan/CaoHoaiTan/README.md

 <!-- quote_start -->
-_**"If someone betrays you once, it's their fault; if they betray you twice, it's your fault."**_
+_**"The universe doesn't give you what you ask for with your thoughts - it gives you what you demand with your actions."**_

-— Eleanor Roosevelt
+— Steve Maraboli
 <!-- quote_end -->

 <br>